bartkowiaktomasz/algorithmic-challenges/LeetCode - Top Interview Questions/README.md

 _Use `stack` and two `while` loops to solve iteratively.
 Initialise stack with single `None` element to exit gracefully from the outer `while` loop  (we exit when `stack` is empty and `root is None`, i.e we retrieved first, initial element form the stack)._

 _See [How to solve Tree questions using iterative in-order traversal](https://leetcode.com/problems/validate-binary-search-tree/discuss/32112/Learn-one-iterative-inorder-traversal-apply-it-to-multiple-tree-questions-(Java-Solution))_

  ---
-- [x] Validate Binary Search Tree (Medium)
-> Given the `root` of a binary tree, determine if it is a valid binary search tree (BST).

-_Iterative solution using `stack`.
-Keep track of `previous` node to compare it with `root` each time after retrieving it from the stack.
-If `previous.val >= root.val` at any time, the BST is invalid (Note the task imposes a constraint that BST keys (of children) must be strictly less or greater than the parent)._

- ---
  - [x] Symmetric Tree (Easy)